Steve Zorn, Racing Manager

 Together with Castle Village Farm’s trainers, Steve is responsible for making the tough decisions about when and where to race our horses.
 He is often at the barns, and he consults with the trainers daily, sometimes, depending on what is going on, several times in a day.

 Steve has been following racing since he was in high school.
 He is a tax and trusts-and-estates lawyer who has also been a technical adviser at the United Nations, and a law professor.
 More important, for our purposes, he has participated in a variety of racing partnerships, including the first-ever partnerships established via the internet.
+He’s also a member of the Board of Directors of the New York Thoroughbred Horsemen’s Association and of the Backstretch Employee Service Team (BEST), which provides health-care services for backstretch workers at NYRA tracks.
+You can follow Steve on Twitter at @cvfpartnerships.

 Joe Wall, Director of Sales